mingyyy/basics/DE_Cookbook_1001.md

 -   *What is a data mart?*

+A data mart is a subject-oriented database that is often a partitioned segment of an enterprise data warehouse.
+The subset of data held in a data mart typically aligns with a particular business unit like sales, finance, or marketing.
+Data marts accelerate business processes by allowing access to relevant information in a data warehouse or operational data store within days, as opposed to months or longer.
+Because a data mart only contains the data applicable to a certain business area, it is a cost-effective way to gain actionable insights quickly.

+Data marts and data warehouses are both highly structured repositories where data is stored and managed until it is needed.
+However, they differ in the scope of data stored: data warehouses are built to serve as the central store of data for the entire business, whereas a data mart fulfills the request of a specific division or business function.

+There are three types of data marts: dependent, independent, and hybrid.
+They are categorized based on their relation to the data warehouse and the data sources that are used to create the system.

 -   *What is a slow changing dimension (types)?*

 -   *What is a surrogate key and why use them?*

+A **primary key** is a unique identifier given to a record in our database, which we can use when querying the database or in order to join multiple sources.

+A **natural key** is a key that has contextual or business meaning (for example, in a table containing STORE, SALES, and DATE, we might use the DATE field as a natural key when joining with another table detailing inventory).

+A **surrogate key** is a key which does not have any contextual or business meaning.
+It is manufactured “artificially” and only for the purposes of data analysis.
+ The most frequently used version of a surrogate key is an increasing sequential integer or “counter” value (i.e. 1, 2, 3).
+ Surrogate keys can also include the current system date/time stamp, or a random alphanumeric string.

+Advantages of using surrogate keys:
+1. Surrogate keys are unique.
+2. Surrogate keys apply uniform rules to all records.
+3. Surrogate keys stand the test of time.
+4. Surrogate keys allow for unlimited values.

+-  *What are the two most common data warehouse models*

+The star schema and the snowflake schema are ways to organize data marts or entire data warehouses using relational databases.
+Both of them use dimension tables to describe data aggregated in a fact table.
+The most obvious characteristic of the star schema is that dimension tables are not normalized.

+This snowflake schema stores exactly the same data as the star schema.
+The fact table has the same dimensions as it does in the star schema example.
+The most important difference is that the dimension tables in the snowflake schema are normalized.
+Interestingly, the process of normalizing dimension tables is called snowflaking.

+The First Difference: Normalization
+The Second Difference: Query Complexity

 ### APIs (REST)